aplteam/Cider/mkdocs/docs/get-started.md

 	  No Dropbox conflicts found
 	Project successfully opened and established in "#.myproj"

-Now Link will save any APL objects defined in the `#.myproj` namespace as text files in `APLSource`.
+Now Link will save APL objects in the `#.myproj` namespace as text files in `APLSource`.

 	      )CS myproj
 	#.myproj